Sarojini Nagar: Sarojini Nagar Market

-The market which is surrounded by government housing has the following sections, as locals call them.
+The market, surrounded by government housing, has the following sections, as locals call them.
 90% of the shops in Sarojini Nagar Market are family-owned.

 Babu Market is located at the north-west corner of Sarojini Nagar Market.
 It has four rows of enclosed shops facing each other.
 Most of the shops are garment and clothes shops.
 The first shop on the corner of Sarojini Nagar Market which faces the north-east of Babu Market is Mahindra Sweets.
 This shop is outside the enclosed area of Babu Market.
 More famously known as Mucchal Halwayi ki Dukaan.
 A name was given to this shop because its owner had big moustaches.
 After his demise, his children have taken over the business.
 On rainy days or during evenings crowds line up in front of this shop to buy hot Samosas and Jalebi.
 This shop is followed by steel utensil shops which draw large crowds during Dhanteras.

 On the north-west corner of the market, the first shop is a shoe shop.
 This used to be a bakery and general store till the early 1990s.
 Most of the shops that are enclosed in rows facing each other are garment shops.
 Shopping here becomes a challenge during the summers when temperatures get to 45 to 48 °C (116 °F).
 G, H, and I are the nearest Residential block to Babu Market.
 During evenings, the section of the market that faces the central market lights up with hundreds of street vendors, popcorn vendors, and other small street sellers who usually carry a small kerosene gas lamp on their carts.
 There is also a CGHS dispensary just opposite to Babpu Market where government employees can get a free checkup from a 24-hour available doctor.
 Like any other section of the market, parking is a big problem in Babu Market, especially during the evenings.

 The far south end of the Sarojini Nagar market is Subzi Market.
 Subzi is the common Hindi word for vegetables in North India.
 This Subzi market is known for its fresh vegetables in South West Delhi.
 The vegetable vendors shout at the top of their voice to attract customers to their stalls.
 Some of these vendors get creative with the calls and rhyme them in a comic way.